Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 British rule may not have been better than the despots of earlier empires but it wasn’t worse.’

 ‘Few kings or dictators ever rule to benefit their people.
 We’re constantly reminded of the millions who’ve perished during the purges and famines of Stalin and Mao.
-Please consider also India’s famines during the Raj: Between 1770 and 1947, the oppressed suffered at least eleven major ones and many minor ones, resulting in thirty five million deaths.
-The empire’s record of forced migration is no better.
-To be an indentured Indian labourer was to enter a life-and-death lottery in which your chances of survival were significantly worse than those of a shackled African slave.
-None of this is anything to be proud of.
-Can you justify any of that ?’
+Please consider also India’s famines during the Raj: Between 1770 and 1947, the oppressed suffered at least eleven major ones and many minor ones, resulting in thirty five million deaths.’

 ‘You don’t see it as a gift to the people of India.
-Think of the industry it created.
+Think of the industry this commercial titan created.
 Don’t you see it as a blessing?’

 ‘Hardly.
-It was unintended.
+Any social benefits were unintended.
 In their very conception and construction, the Indian railways were a colonial scam.
 Any benefits that accrued came only by accident.
 British shareholders made absurd amounts of money by investing in the railways, where the government guaranteed returns double those of government stocks, paid entirely from Indian, and not British, taxes.

-‘So If the railway company couldn’t achieve that return on its own, then the government made up the shortfall from its revenues.’
+‘So, if the railway company couldn’t achieve that return on its own, then the government made up the shortfall from its revenues,’ I suggested.’

 Correct.
 It was a licence to print money.
 Private enterprise at public risk.
 Socialism for the investors.’